Showing posts sorted by relevance for query uninvited. Sort by date Show all posts

 Let's play!

-She is the lady lurking on the ground floor hallway and, no matter what you do, she will turn around and eat your face!
-Over and over I died.
-Too many times to count!
+She is the lady lurking in the hallway, and no matter what you do, she will eat your face!!
+Over and over, I died.
+Too many times!
 The only way to safely pass her is via the stairwell to the first floor - but you need to come back downstairs at some point.
 Perhaps there is something up there we can use against her?

-More or less everything that you see can be picked up and examined (it's now that I'm starting to realise there are a gazillion possible objects to inspect).
+More or less everything that you see can be examined (it's now that I'm starting to realise there are a gazillion possible objects to inspect).
 Take a look upstairs; have a poke about and inspect each room for anything that might kill this Scarlet monster.
-It really is an obvious puzzle that you have probably overlooked several times.
+It really is an obvious puzzle that you have probably overlooked.

-Killing Scarlet is a big deal and opens up the game completely.
-I feel quite victorious and it's now the adventure really does begin as there is much work to do with many, many more rooms to plunder for anything that might help me find my brother.
-Oh, there are walkthroughs on the net which I won't be linking to as they'll only spoil the fun (although the maze section contradicts me entirely).
+Killing Scarlet is a big deal and completely opens up the game.
+I feel quite victorious, but there is much work to do with many more rooms to plunder for anything that might help me find my brother.
+Oh, there are walkthroughs on the net that I won't link to, as they'll only spoil the fun (though the maze section contradicts that entirely).
 Just play the game and enjoy everything that's on offer for the avid explorer.

 Scarlet seems to be guarding each of the four doors.
 So why don't we sneak upstairs?